DHCSSza/escalator-sadilar/content/champions/empower/how_to.md

     icon_pack: custom
     name: Continue to learn & grow
     description: >
-      We know the womxn in our community have diverse needs based on career stage, research topic, personal situation, access to infrastructure and other resources to name only a few.
+      We know the women in our community have diverse needs based on career stage, research topic, personal situation, access to infrastructure and other resources to name only a few.
 We also know that everyone learns at their own pace.
 Some may take the rest of the year to learn their new skill/tool, others may set new goals every few weeks or months.
 We look forward to embarking on this learning journey with you!
     link: ""
 ---